 The University was incorporated in the Commonwealth of Pennsylvania on December 12, 2001, making it the first science- and technology-focused, non-profit, comprehensive university to be established in Pennsylvania in more than 100 years.
-Originally founded to address the Capital Region's need for increased educational opportunities in science, technology, engineering, and mathematics (STEM) careers, Harrisburg University represented a major step to attract, educate, and retain Pennsylvania's diverse 21st-century knowledge-based workforce.
+Founded to address the Capital Region's need for increased educational opportunities in science, technology, engineering and mathematics (STEM) careers, Harrisburg University represents a major step to attract, educate, and retain Pennsylvania's diverse 21st century knowledge-based workforce.
 A grand concept that was championed by business leaders, government officials, and the regional news media, Harrisburg University was built from concept to reality in less than a decade.
 The Pennsylvania Department of Education granted the University its charter in 2005.

-An independent institution, the University offers academic and research programs initially designed to meet the needs of the region's youth, workforce, and businesses.
-The University continues to serve as a catalyst for creating, attracting, and expanding economic development and opportunities in Central Pennsylvania, and now, well beyond by aligning traditional undergraduate, graduate, and doctorate degrees with science and technology-based experiential learning.
+An independent institution, the University offers academic and research programs designed to meet the needs of the region's youth, workforce and businesses.
+The University serves as a catalyst for creating, attracting an expanding economic development and opportunities in Central Pennsylvania by aligning traditional undergraduate, graduate, and doctorate degrees with science and technology-based experiential learning.